Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Make a practice of consciously trying to stop yourself from jumping in with your own opinions, advice, and autobiography.

-But how is this related to my own self-confidence?
+How is this related to my own self-confidence?

 It’s not just that your network will start to grow, but these relationships will most likely be deep and authentic in the long run.